dotnet/csharplang/meetings/2024/README.md

 ## Schedule ASAP

+- Effect of language version on overload resolution in presence of `params` collections (link TBD) Aleksey, Stephen Toub
 - [Adjust dynamic binding rules for a situation of a single applicable candidate.](https://github.com/dotnet/csharplang/pull/8027) Aleksey

 ## Schedule when convenient